ananttuli/numbers-app-js/README.md

 # numbers-app-js
-Uses the numbers API to get facts about numbers
+A mini app which uses the numbers API (http://numbersapi.com) to get facts about numbers